 You can buy the little ricottas online individually for no more than 6 euros plus postage along with their lamb salami and other products such as honey, or alternatively you can take a look at their Adopt a Sheep Scheme.
 This is based on the Abruzzo tradition of local villagers paying the local shepherd to ‘mind their sheep’ in exchange for ready cash, making the most of the shepherds’ grazing knowledge and their dogs’ protection to ensure they got the most from their sheep.
 You in affect can choose to do the same ensuring your cheese is really organic, delicious and helping sustain traditional lifestyles that don’t break the environment.

-and you can choose whether you’d like it delivered ready for Christmas to share with your family or as a pick me up mid-year; there are other options too that include olive oil.
 By becoming part of the Adopt a Pecora scheme you are entitled to a 10-20% discount on your accommodation & food if you stay there as part of your Italian holiday – great value!
 If you’d rather be in-town the agriturismo can arrange for you to stay with a local family rather like the Cuban Casa Particular scheme.

 If you can’t spend the night we can recommend driving by for a cheese-tasting experience and for lunch.
 We had lunch there with fantastic company provided by the very charming & helpful resident veterinary Fabio lo Foco, and Giuseppe, one of the Porta dei Parchi employees.
 Giuseppe’s about 55, with the most enormous plate like hands and had sadly just been bitten by a horsefly.
 Food consisted of the great cheeses & salamelle di tratturo served with fruit relish, tasty primo pasta with a lamb based ragu and then grilled lamb.
 Just for reference don’t expect the texture of the lamb to be anything like the soft soggy stuff you get wrapped in plastic, you are eating hardy mountain sheep/mutton!
 I am going to finish on some [possibly mis]quotes from Giuseppe as they make a lot of sense!